A Parent’s Advocacy Guide to Special Education, April 2024.

 Download the PDF of the Regulations for the Education of Students with Exceptionalities, March 13,…

-This website was developed under the US Department of Education grant #H328M140005.
-The contents do not necessarily reflect the policy of the US Department of Education, and no endorsement by the Federal Government should be inferred.
+The contents of this website were developed under a grant from the US Department of Education, H328M250131.
+However, those contents do not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the Federal Government.